How to enter the first stage of your sales funnel with the right content

 What is BoFu content marketing?

 Bottom-of-the-funnel content marketing is the last stage of your sales funnel.
 This is where leads make the final decision on whether to buy from you.
-Your sales team often use BoFu content to highlight products/services more directly and in a more personalised way.
+Your sales teams often use BoFu content to highlight products/services more directly and in a more personalised way.
 This is in opposition to ToFu and MoFu content, which is used to build trust.

 BoFu content marketing is all about conversion.
 This means you want to achieve the following goals: